fstqwq/Nemesis/README.md

 Cover font: [Fusion Pixel 12px Proportional zh_hans](https://github.com/TakWolf/fusion-pixel-font)

-* It should be noted that there could be issues with `otf`s on Linux, and it seems `ttf` works better.
+* Linux User: It should be noted that there could be issues with `otf`s on Linux, and it seems `ttf` works better.

+* Windows User: `Install for all users` is required for installing fonts.